-The V-SERIES Arrays and XIO G4 Array can be logically grouped into SAN Groups.
-A SAN Group is a collection of Arrays that that allows quick access to a group of Arrays.
-This is useful when there are large number Arrays in the Managed Arrays.
-A SAN Group can be created when an Array is added to Managed Arrays or independently by clicking in the left Navigation pane on SAN Groups.
-When fewer Arrays are in the Managed Arrays list, access to the Array can easily occur by clicking on the Array name in the Managed Arrays list, instead of adding to a SAN Group.
+QV2020, QV1020, and XIO G4 arrays can be logically grouped into SAN Groups.
+A SAN Group is a collection of arrays that that allows quick access to a group of arrays.
+This is useful when there are large number arrays in the Managed Arrays.
+A SAN Group can be created when an array is added to Managed Arrays or independently by clicking in the left Navigation pane on SAN Groups.
+When fewer arrays are in the Managed Arrays list, access to the array can easily occur by clicking on the array name in the Managed Arrays list, instead of adding to a SAN Group.